CXwudi/modern-gradle-template-simplified/README.md

 # Simplified Modern Gradle Template

-This is the simplified version of [Modern Gradle Template](https://github.com/CXwudi/modern-gradle-template) that suites using as a GitHub template.
+This is the simplified version of my [Modern Gradle Template](https://github.com/CXwudi/modern-gradle-template) that suites for using as a GitHub template.

 The structure of the template stays the same but less boiler stuff to be deleted.